machinekit/machinekit-hal/scripts/buildsystem/debian/README.md

 	- Click "Integrations & Services" on the left
 	- Click "Add Service", and find and click "Docker"
 - Set up Travis CI
-  - Create account
-  - Link to GitHub
+  - Create account and link to GitHub
   - On upper right, drop-down menu, select 'accounts'
   - Click "Review and add your authorized organizations"; goes back to GH
     - `my-mk-pkgs` org should be checked